cloudmesh-community/fa18-523-83/project-report/report.md

-For every machine learning problem, there are normally two main areas that everyone focuses on: which machine learning algorithms to use and how to implement and integrate the machine learning code into existing production infrastructure.
+For every machine learning problem, there are normally two main areas that everyone focuses on: which machine learning algorithms to use and how to implement and integrate the machine learning code into a new or existing production infrastructure.

 Most of the time, machines make predictions by learning and observing the data patterns from previously existing data with known results.
 Once the training